eveporcello/repo-to-presentation/README.md

 npm install
 ```

-3. Generate an Anthropic API key (sign up [here](https://www.anthropic.com)).

-4. Create a file called `.env.local` at the root of the project.
+3. Create a file called `.env.local` at the root of the project.
 Next.js will know to look at this file for any environment variables.

-5. Add your API Key to the `.env.local` file as this entry:
+4. Add your API Key to the `.env.local` file as this entry:

 ```
 ANTHROPIC_API_KEY=<**YOUR**KEY**HERE>
 ```

-6. Start the Development Server and visit `http://localhost:3000`.
+5. Start the Development Server and visit `http://localhost:3000`.

 ```
 npm run dev